Tuition & Fees

-Talent awards are granted to new students who have previously participated in and won a competition that took place at LAU.
+LAU competitions awards are granted to new students who have previously participated in and won a competition that took place at LAU.

 As a supplementary form of financial aid, LAU offers employment to students who have acquired desired work skills catering to the needs of the university.
 Placement and hourly rates depend on the student’s skills and academic level.
-Interested students can apply online.
+Interested students may apply online.

 Financial Aid for Medical and Pharmacy Students